luong-komorebi/Awesome-Linux-Software/README.md

 - [Komodo Edit](https://github.com/Komodo/KomodoEdit) - Free and open source multilanguage development environment. [![Open-Source Software][OSS Icon]](https://github.com/Komodo/KomodoEdit)
 - [Lighttable](http://lighttable.com/) - The next generation code editor!
 Support live coding. [![Open-Source Software][OSS Icon]](https://github.com/LightTable/LightTable)
 - [Spacemacs](http://spacemacs.org) - A community-driven Emacs distribution. [![Open-Source Software][OSS Icon]](https://github.com/syl20bnr/spacemacs)
-- [Sublime](https://www.sublimetext.com/) - One of the best text editor of all time.
+- [Sublime](https://www.sublimetext.com/) - A very capable text editor with advanced search capabilities, and many powerful plugins to improve its functionality.
 - [Textadept](https://foicica.com/textadept) - Minimalist text editor for programmers.
 Textadept is extensible with Lua programming language. [![Open-Source Software][OSS Icon]](https://foicica.com/hg/textadept)
 - [Vim](http://www.vim.org/download.php) -Vim is an advanced text editor that seeks to provide the power of the de-facto Unix editor 'Vi', with a more complete feature set.
 It's useful whether you're already using vi or using a different editor. [![Open-Source Software][OSS Icon]](https://github.com/vim/vim)
 - [VSCode](https://code.visualstudio.com) - Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, OS X and Linux.
 It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages (C++, C#, Python, PHP, Golang) and runtimes.[![Open-Source Software][OSS Icon]](https://github.com/Microsoft/vscode)